 The Meteora is one of the largest and most important complexes of Eastern Orthodox monasteries and is second only to Mount Athos.
 The monasteries are built on natural sandstone rock pillars at the northwestern edge of the Plain of Thessaly.
-This morning we visit several monasteries (usually 3 in total; periodic closures determine which ones we visit).
+This morning we visit monasteries not covered yesterday afternoon (periodic closures determine which ones we visit).